 Christophe Foltzenlogel has been a legal expert with the ECLJ since 2012.
-He holds a Master's degree in Human rights law, after having written a thesis (60 pages) on the protection of maternity and family through the European Social Charter (revised).
+He holds a Master's degree in Human rights law, after having written a memoir on the protection of maternity and family through the European Social Charter (revised).

-He is also an Advocay Officer, who regularly represents the ECLJ at the Human Rights Council (Geneva, Switzerland), at the European Parliament and at the Council of Europe (Strasbourg, France).
+He is also an Advocacy Officer, who regularly represents the ECLJ at the Human Rights Council (Geneva, Switzerland), at the European Parliament, and at the Council of Europe (Strasbourg, France).

 The European Centre for Law and Justice is an international, Non-Governmental Organization dedicated to the promotion and protection of human rights in Europe and worldwide.
 The ECLJ has held special Consultative Status before the United Nations/ECOSOC since 2007.